jiwonjulietyoon/TIL/Slack_Interactive_Bots.md

    - Activate 'Message Menus', and enter the http addres + `/slack/message_options` as the Options Load URL.

-     > This feature supports dynamic options for buttons and dropdown lists.
+     > This feature supports dynamic options for buttons and dropdown lists (include `"data_source": "external"` in `attachments_json` - `actions`).
 You won't need this if you are going to hard-code your options.